cbeach/detect-sprites/notes.md

 ## Patch Graph

-  * A Patch Graph is a collection of graphs
-  * Combine the PatchGraph and Frame classes (move Frame into PatchGraph)
+  * A Patch Graph is a collection of graphs x Combine the PatchGraph and Frame classes (move Frame into PatchGraph)

 ## Node Class
   * Contains helper functions such as patch color and position